cpacker/MemGPT/docs/local_llm.md

     Make sure to check the [local LLM troubleshooting page](../local_llm_faq) to see common issues before raising a new issue or posting on Discord.

+!!! warning "Recommended LLMs / models"

+    To see a list of recommended LLMs to use with MemGPT, visit our [Discord server](https://discord.gg/9GEQrxmVyE) and check the #model-chat channel.

 ### Installing dependencies
 To install dependencies required for running local models, run:
 ```